Home

 Margin financing

-How do I know whether a stock supports margin trading?
+How to check if a stock supports margin trading?

 Margin Call is triggered when there is a maintenance margin deficit, i.e. when Equity Balance < Maintenance Margin Requirement.
 The client is required to satisfy the margin call within 3 market days, including the date of the notice.The issued margin call will be slightly higher than the difference between the maintenance margin and equity balance to serve as a buffer for price volatility.Example for margin call: